 7. Hosta (Hosta sieboldiana)

-Perfect for zones 3 to 8, most prefer shade and rich, damp soil.
-Heights vary, with some reaching over 2 feet.
+Perfect for Zones 3 to 8, most prefer shade and rich, damp soil.
+Heights vary, with some reaching over two feet.

-Nature Hills offers H. sieboldiana ‘Elegans’, available in 1-gallon containers.
+Nature Hills offers H. sieboldiana ‘Elegans’ available in one-gallon containers.

 8. Horned Violet (Viola cornuta)